illixion/RSS-to-Telegram-Bot/README.md

 # RSS to Telegram bot
 A self-hosted telegram python bot that dumps posts from RSS feeds to a telegram chat.
 This script was created because all the third party services were unreliable.

+This fork adds support for parsing ss.com advert pages

 ![Image of help menu](https://bokker.github.io/telegram.png)

 ### Docker
+**Docker image is unchanged from the original!**

 For the docker image go to: https://hub.docker.com/r/bokker/rss.to.telegram/

 ### Installation